jomiq/gpx2artdata/HACKING.md

 * [Fontawesome icons](https://docs.fontawesome.com/web) - the path of least resistance

 ### Deployment
-This repo builds a docker image that is manually deployed on Google Cloud compute.
+This repo builds a docker image that is manually deployed on Google Cloud Run.

 ## Table of Contents